aig/pysparkformat/README.md

-# pysparkformat: Custom PySpark Data Source Formats
+# pysparkformat: PySpark Data Source Formats

 This project provides a collection of custom data source formats for Apache Spark 4.0+ and Databricks, leveraging the new V2 data source PySpark API.